Skip to main content

 Examples: Quick feedback surveys, conversational market research, or quizzes with a storytelling element.

-Traditional Web Forms (Landscape):
+Traditional Web Forms:

 Best For: Surveys with detailed or grid-based questions, older demographics, or when the survey will likely be completed on a desktop.